gurkavcu/ContactManagement/README.md

 # Contact Management Application
-This is a simple commnadline application for managing contacts.
+This is a simple commandline application for managing contacts.

 ## Features